-Sucking becomes socially unacceptable.
-Toddlers don’t ridicule their thumbsucking peers because thumbsucking is standard operating procedure for children under two.
+Toddlers don’t ridicule their thumbsucking peers because thumbsucking is a standard operating procedure for children under two.
 But the older the sucker the more likely she’ll get teased about her thumb-in-mouth “disease.”
 In most children, the fact is that thumbsucking, like bedwetting, doesn’t reflect a psychological disorder.
 It’s just a habit — though unsightly to some older children and adults.
 Don’t fret about a happy thumbsucker who is gregarious and has a good self-image — this thumb will soon leave the mouth.
 But some suckers never show an unobstructed view of their smile; it’s as if their nose has grown a fist.
 They prefer sucking their thumbs to relating to peers.
 This scene is socially unacceptable and the thumb and its owner may be teased continually about being a “baby.”

-Which are better, thumbs or pacifiers?
 Babies would vote for thumbs.
 They are always available, taste familiar, don’t get lost in the night, and don’t fall on the floor.
 Dentists would vote for pacifiers.
 Children don’t use them like crowbars against their upper teeth, and they can be “lost” – permanently.
 Even for those who dislike the way “these things” obstruct the view of a baby’s face, it’s hard not to like the quieting effect of the silicone plug.
 All babies suck their thumbs at some time.
 Most outgrow it, and if their sucking needs are appropriately met in early infancy, they seldom carry the thumb-sucking habit into childhood.